idankor/blog/content/about.md

 </p>

 <p>
 I enjoy skateboarding, playing chess, solving <a href="https://en.wikipedia.org/wiki/Capture_the_flag_(cybersecurity)" target="_tab">CTFs</a> and other puzzles, watching crime documentaries, and listening to Terence McKenna before falling asleep.
 Two big inspirations for me in neuroscience are <a href="https://en.wikipedia.org/wiki/Joscha_Bach" target="_tab">Joscha Bach</a> and Karl Friston.
+You can read a little more about me in the <a href="/chapters/0-start-here/">first chapter</a> of the guide.
 </p>

 <p>